Synchronous Motor Excitation

-Prior to understanding this synchronous motor excitation, it should be remembered that any electromagnetic device must draw a magnetizing current from the ac source to produce the required working flux.
-This current lags by almost 90° to the supply voltage.
-In other words, the function of this magnetizing current or lagging VA drawn by the electromagnetic device is to set up the flux in the magnetic circuit of the device.
+Prior to understanding this synchronous motor excitation, it should be remembered that any electromagnetic device must draw a magnetizing electric current from the ac source to produce the required working flux.
+This electric current lags by almost 90° to the supply voltage.
+In other words, the function of this magnetizing electric current or lagging VA drawn by the electromagnetic device is to set up the flux in the magnetic circuit of the device.

 The synchronous motor is doubly fed electrical motor i.e it converts electrical energy to mechanical energy via magnetic circuit.
 Hence it comes under electromagnetic device.
 It receives 3 phase ac electrical supply to its armature winding and DC supply is provided to rotor winding.
 Synchronous motor excitation refers to the DC supply given to rotor which is used to produce the required magnetic flux.

 One of the major and unique characteristics of this motor is that it can be operated at any electrical power factor leading, lagging or unity and this feature is based on the excitation of the synchronous motor.